 At Mood Ring, you won’t hear the Spice Girls or trap remixes of “God’s Plan.”
 You won’t really hear any discernible lyrics at all.
 But you will more than likely have an out-of-body experience dancing to trance music in their back room.
 The only source of light is neon lasers, so we’re really not sure how big the dance floor actually is, but we are sure that it’s very fun and very weird.
 If you want to have a Bushwick dancing one-two punch, cross the street and do late-night Bossa Nova.

 The Jane Hotel Ballroom used to be more of a club, and it still sort of leans that way.
 There are still bouncers and a standard-issue doorman, but now it isn’t too tough to get in.
-Once you’re past the door, you’ll find a huge room with a high ceilings, a fireplace, and a bunch of worn-out furniture.
+Once you’re past the door, you’ll find a huge room with high ceilings, a fireplace, worn-out furniture, and a rooftop deck.
 The music you hear might be Drake or it might be Van Morrison, and the crowd will be a mix of tourists and people who woke up that morning thinking, “I’d like to dance.”
 At a certain point in the night, most people here are dancing, and it starts to feel like a house party in an old, possibly-haunted mansion.
 If you’d like to dance on a table or a cheetah-print ottoman, you can do that.

 The Blind Barber is a barbershop in the daytime, but at night, there’s a speakeasy-type bar in back.
 There will probably be a doorman out front, but you shouldn’t have too much trouble getting in unless they’re at capacity.
 Technically, there’s no dance floor, but if it’s late and crowded enough, you’ll probably find some people trying to get something started.
 You can either join in, or enjoy one of the luxurious booths off the side.
 For an especially lively night in the East Village, this place is still one of your best options.